 Set a schedule

-Set the period of a task by clicking on the Start and End tab and open the calendar.
+Set the period of a task by opening the calendar and clicking on the Start and End tab to set the dates.

 The timescale will be automatically calculated in days and displayed in the Duration tab.